 Cisneros: Obviously, that’s not going to deter us, right?
 I think this campaign and the energy behind it, and the progressive values that we’re standing for, is attracting the right kind of people to work on our team.
 And we’re really excited.
 Our team might be small, but we’re definitely mighty.
 But I do think that policies like those are detrimental to Democrats everywhere.
 And the fact is that Cuellar is someone who really isn’t aligned with our Democratic values.
-Democrats everywhere recognize that he’s one less vote on their health care, one less vote on raising the minimum wage, one less vote on so many issues that Democrats hold near.
+Democrats everywhere recognize that he’s one less vote on their health care, one less vote on raising the minimum wage, one less vote on so many issues that Democrats hold dear.

 So I think that the reason why we have had an overwhelming outpouring of support when we launched—not just from inside the district, but also from outside of the district—is because people recognize that if Jessica Cisneros wins, that’s one more vote for Democrats everywhere.

 Godfrey: Justice Democrats has gotten a lot of criticism for what it’s doing.
 Some Democrats have argued that it’s an eat-your-own approach to politics that could ultimately threaten the Democratic majority in Congress.
 Are you worried about that?